If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 shared with that yard's other lines however.
 There are also reports of 46's winding up on the Ⓠ early on, but once again, they were quickly pulled from the Brighton line due to some excessive rumbling problem complained about by homeowners.
 Some 32's borrowed from Jamaica did run on the line, though.
 Over on the IRT, the destruction of the ① line tunnel saw the ① extended to New Lots, Brooklyn, using a combination of ① and ③ assigned 62A's.
 The ② also borrowed some 62A's, since the ③ was cut back to 14th St. Within a year, everything was back to normal.

 During this time, another long standing project was finished; the 63rd St. tunnel connection to Queens.
 The Ⓕ was moved from 53rd St. to the 63rd.
 St. line, and the new Ⓥ finally began service on 53rd St. It consisted entirely of 46's reportedly to try to make it attractive to riders, who did not use it as much as hoped for).
 The Ⓖ then was reduced, with Court Square becoming its primary terminal, OPTO added on weekends, and four car R46's run at all times, and the extra 32's were then moved to the Ⓕ.
-(On certain General Orders to the present, where the Ⓖ replaces the Ⓕ to Coney Island, the Ⓖ uses both 8 car 46's and 10 car 32's).
+(On certain General Orders, where the Ⓖ replaces the Ⓕ to Coney Island, the Ⓖ uses both 8 car 46's and 10 car 32's).
 The Ⓡ would also continue to run a few 32's.

 The arrival of the 143's during this time allowed all the slants to be sent to Coney Island to join the rest of that fleet.
 These went to the Ⓝ, which for the first time since their introduction, saw the 32's disappear for a brief period.
 The Ⓝ now went from being a mixed bag, to having one solid fleet, but only for a time.
 All the modifieds soon followed in coming from the east, and eventually, some of the higher numbered CI rebuild 42's.

-In early 2004, the Manhattan Bridge work was finally complete, and the current fleet assignment pattern began.
+In early 2004, the Manhattan Bridge work was finally complete, setting the stage for the current fleet assignment pattern.
 The policy now was to rearrange lines so that they run the same routes as much as possible (which included making expresses part time, instead of moving the same line to the local when express service didn't run), and put the cars in the worst condition: the rusting 40's, on the part time lines.
 The Ⓓ, which became the full time West End line returned to basically the same fleet as before: the lowest 300 or so R68's.
 The Ⓠ also remained as a mix of the rest of the 68's and 68A's.
 The Ⓑ now became the weekday Brighton Express, and the Ⓦ was truncated to its original conception as a complimentary Weekday Astoria-Whitehall local, while the Ⓝ returned to the Bridge and express, at long last.
 So the Ⓝ took the W's mix of 68's and 68A's, while the Ⓑ reverted to its 1990's solid fleet of 40's, along with the Ⓦ, now; plus the 42's starting to come in from the east (and the modifieds already there).
 The Ⓝ would however frequently share these cars, especially on weekends, when it borrows Ⓦ equipment stored at the line's small City Hall storage tracks.
 Also, there are W's stored at Coney Island yard that can go into Ⓝ service as needed, and one Ⓝ that leaves the yard in the morning, and turns into a Ⓦ upon arrival at Astoria, which naturally uses Ⓦ equipment preferably).
 The Ⓠ also shares them on holiday weekend service increases in December, and the Ⓓ borrows them for Baseball specials from the Ⓑ's weekend storage in Concourse.

 This latest car and route shift pushed the rest of the 32's out of the yard.
 Just like the formerly IND R-40's had become strictly BMT cars (completely, at least, both times the 6th Avenue side of the bridge was closed) the BMT "Brightliners" were now completely IND cars!
 What a total reversal from the time of my childhood!
 But this was shortlived, as even though new cars were adding to the fleet (none were being retired at this time), there was still a bit of a car shortage with the new bridge service, which was even increased to match ridership.
 So a few R32's were soon brought back over from Queens, which then took some from Pitkin/207.
 (8 of 10 cars that were rebuilt by GE as part of the R38 overhaul program, [i.e. "GE R32's" or also known as "Sigma"s] and therefore were mechanically more compatible with those cars and resembled them on the interior as well, were sent to Jamaica, though a few of the pairs eventually went back to 207/Pitkin).
 At first, the 32's were to go to the Ⓑ, but the signage still reflected the pre-2001 B-via West End, and/or Washington Heights.
 So they were placed on the Ⓠ, but then as it would figure, spread back to the good ol' Ⓝ, where they ran almost exclusively (though they were borrowed by the Ⓦ sometimes, as well as 68/As, especially if a gap in service occurs at Astoria, where an Ⓝ can be changed into a Ⓦ.
 As of 2-07, the 32's had been sent back to the Ⓑ for some reason, generally using "‹B› Wash Hts-6th Avenue" signs.
 The Ⓑ also borrowed 68/A's from the Ⓠ at times).
 The Ⓝ was now basically a mixed bag again, with 32's, slant 40's, modified 40's, 42's, 68's, and 68A's --and now, some new additions!